 Preparing in advance will also provide a better picture of the viability of your idea and whether you should proceed or pivot toward a new direction.
 This research can also help you identify the best free resources for marketing, advertising, and overall business operations.

-Since so many businesses operate online or, at the very least, require a website, it’s important that you learn some technical skills.
+Since so many businesses operate online or, at the very least, require a website, you must learn some technical skills.
 You don’t have to be a web developer or programmer to be an entrepreneur but it doesn’t hurt to learn some coding (or at least know what the technical words mean) and understand how to use various online tools and software.

 Age has been one of the ways people have tried to illustrate that there is an ideal entrepreneur, especially noting that those in their younger years fare better.
 The truth is, there is no ideal entrepreneur.